 Economists are valued in the financial services industry for predicting an impact of policies that may affect business performance and make informed decisions about how policies would move and how the business should react to the changing policies.

 If you chose to become an economist then the financial services world would look to you just like many people look to astrologers, i.e. to understand complex inputs and give guidance on how to use the available resources for creating valuable outputs.

 A statistician handles the collection, assessment, explanation and presentation of quantitative data.

-You as a statistician provide insights, commendations, and advice on policy and strategy to clients within and outside your organization.
+You need to provide insights, commendations, and advice on policy and strategy to clients within and outside your organization.

-You as a statistician, handle monitoring data collection and using modeling techniques, both mathematical and statistical.
-You would also be expected to present your findings along with providing strategic advice on how best to use the results.
+You need to handle monitoring data collection and using modeling techniques, both mathematical and statistical.
+You need to present your findings along with providing strategic advice on how best to use the results.

 Thus do give an honest shot at clearing the M Stats exam at the Indian Statistical Institute.